jansolo/aXbo-research/README.md

 aXbo uses the ``CP2102 USB to UART Bridge Controller``from SiLabs.
 Therefore the used Linux kernel needs to include the corresponding modules (cp210x).
 For most standard distributions the modules should be already there.
 Additionally Linux users need to have correct permissions to read and write from the serial interface (/dev/ttyUSB0 on Ubuntu).
 Typically assigning the group ``dailout`` to the user should be sufficient.

-On Mac OSX one can simply start "aXbo research.app".
+On Mac OSX simply start "aXbo research.app".

 Development